 It is important for you to know the laws regarding data security and privacy that affect your organization.
 The purpose of most data security regulation is to encourage businesses to protect personal information under their control in order to avoid misappropriation of that information.
 Some states have enacted laws that require businesses to have a written information security program in place, dispose of personal information that serves no business purpose, and notify individuals when their personal information may have been accessed because of a security breach.
-Most state and pending federal legislation allows businesses to take a reasonableness approach to implementing a security program by taking into account the particular business' size, scope of business, amount of resources, and nature and quality of data collected or stored.
+Most state and pending federal legislation allows businesses to take a reasonableness approach to implementing a security program by taking into account the particular business's size, scope of business, amount of resources, and nature and quality of data collected or stored.

 Currently, there are no federal laws regarding data privacy that specifically apply to real estate associations or brokerages.
-However, the Gramm-Leach-Bliley Financial Modernization Act applies to businesses that qualify as financial institutions pursuant to the Act.2 Some associations and brokerages may also be subject to the Identity Theft Red Flags and Address Discrepancy Rules (Red Flags Rules) contained in the Fair and Accurate Credit Transactions Act of 2003 (FACTA).3 The Red Flags Rules require all creditors, and those who regularly arrange for credit to be provided, to establish policies and procedures to protect against identity theft.
-Although the Red Flags Rules became effective on January 1, 2008, the mandatory compliance date has been delayed several times and now is scheduled for December 31, 2010.
-Although a comprehensive, federal data security law does not exist right now, several federal bills that address data security and privacy have been proposed and debated in Congress and legislation may be forthcoming.
+However, the Gramm-Leach-Bliley Financial Modernization Act applies to businesses that qualify as financial institutions pursuant to the Act.
+Some associations and brokerages may also be subject to the Identity Theft Red Flags and Address Discrepancy Rules (Red Flags Rules) contained in the Fair and Accurate Credit Transactions Act of 2003 (FACTA).
+The Red Flags Rules require all creditors, and those that regularly arrange for credit to be provided, to establish policies and procedures to protect against identity theft.
+Although a comprehensive, federal data security law does not exist right now, several federal bills that address data security and privacy have been proposed and debated in Congress, and legislation may be forthcoming.
 These bills contain many elements commonly found in existing state laws, so compliance with state laws should be a good step toward compliance with any future federal legislation.

 The National Conference of State Legislatures (NCSL) maintains a list of state data security and privacy laws and pending legislation.
 This website is an extremely helpful resource to determine which states maintain such laws and where those laws are codified.
-According to NCSL, 29 states have some type of law regarding the proper disposal of personal information4 and 46 states, D.C., Puerto Rico, and the Virgin Islands have laws regarding notification requirements in the event of a security breach.5 Review the charts on the following pages to see if your state is listed.
+According to NCSL, 29 states have some type of law regarding the proper disposal of personal information and 47 states, D.C., Puerto Rico, and the Virgin Islands have laws regarding notification requirements in the event of a security breach.
+Review the charts on the following pages to see if your state is listed.
 Also, keep in mind that many state laws, such as Massachusetts, pertain to any business in the country that maintains personal information of a resident of that state.
-So, it is wise not only to refer to the laws of the state in which your business is located, but also the laws of the states where the individuals whose personal information you collect reside.
+So, it is wise not only to refer to the laws of the state in which your business is located but also the laws of the states where the individuals whose personal information you collect reside.

-The various state laws regarding data security have many common elements, but some differences as well.
+The various state laws regarding data security have many common elements but some differences as well.
 For example, each state has its own definition of "personal information."
 In Massachusetts, "personal information" is defined as: